-How to Change Background Color in Photoshop (and becoming a Photoshop whiz in the process)
+How to Change the Background Color in Adobe Photoshop

 Let’s start with the basics

 To learn how to change the background color in detailed photographs, you’ll first need to practice changing the background color of a blank slate.